EasyERP/EasyERP_open_source/README.md

 This action provides you with our 2 test DBs

-One of them is empty (called SaaS), so you can fulfil it manually
+One of them is empty (called saas), so you can fulfil it manually

 Second one (called CRM) contains data